 LEGENDS

-There are two Ambals, one of the specialty of this temple and one was damaged.
-As per Gurukkal, Lord Shiva came in the dream of the king and asked the king who tried to remove the damaged one to replace it with a new, one and whether he would change his wife if she gets hurt.
+There are two Ambals, one of the specialties of this temple, and one was damaged.
+As per Gurukkal, Lord Shiva came in the dream of the king and asked the king, who tried to remove the damaged one to replace it with a new one, and whether he would change his wife if she got hurt.
 So the King installed the new one near the old Ambal idol.

 LOCATION OF VEDAL SHIVA TEMPLE: CLICK HERE